cessationoftime/wxHaskell-Windows-Builder/README.md

 Script to download all dependencies of wxHaskell and build it on Windows.

 # Support for 32-bit GHC ONLY
 * Per the [wxHaskell building docs](https://www.haskell.org/haskellwiki/WxHaskell/Building#Supported_Configurations).
 Only building with the  32-bit MinGW project is supported.
+However this works on Windows 7 64-bit.

 ### About GHC and MinGW/GCC ###